- Who We Are

 "I consider Girl Scouts the single most important organization for girls in the history of this country.
 The opportunity to be a part of this storied, vibrant brand with its unique mission, and to apply my background, experience, and passion is something that I am very excited about."

-Danny Boockvar is chief customer officer at Girl Scouts of the USA.
+Danny Boockvar is Chief Customer Officer and Chief Operating Officer at Girl Scouts of the USA.
 In this role, he is responsible for helping GSUSA build its organizational muscle and make it even more service oriented and customer focused to better serve and engage its 3.2 million members.
 He oversees the organization's operations and efforts to drive increased membership through better experiences and relationships with its customers—from its 112 councils, to girls, to adult volunteers and beyond.

 Danny was previously Senior Vice President–U.S. Operations and Sales at Weight Watchers International.
 At Weight Watchers, he oversaw approximately $1 billion in revenue, and led a team of 20,000 employees, who worked each week in Weight Watchers more than 850 stores helping to solve the nation's obesity problem.
 He began his career at the prestigious New York law firm of Simpson Thacher & Bartlett and later worked in sales and business development at several Internet/e-Commerce-based entrepreneurial ventures before joining Weight Watchers.